willmuldrew/active-preference-learning/README.md

 Infrastructure
 ----
-Larger experiments require 80GB A100 or H100 (for now)
+Larger experiments require 80GB A100 or H100 (for now) - mainly on Runpod, also on Lambdalabs.
+Some home runs on a 24GB 4090